unoriginalbanter/graph_theory/README.md

 # graph_theory
-Author: unoriginalbanter (V. Medina)
+Author: Vincent 'unoriginalbanter' Medina

-Version 0.0.2-1a
+Version 0.0.3

 ## Synopsis
 __NOTE: IF YOU WERE LOOKING FOR BAR GRAPHS OR LINE GRAPHS, THIS IS NOT THE